 Other Potential Modern Era Inductees:

-- Clint Black If it wasn’t for his career’s disappearing act, his name would be right up there with Alan Jackson and Brooks & Dunn.
-Unfortunately his new album didn’t make lots of noise.
+- Clint Black If it wasn’t for his career’s disappearing act, his name would be right up there with the other front runners.
+Instead, he seems like probably the last of the “Class of ’89” that can expect induction.

-- Toby Keith Officially eligible because he had his first success in 1993, but probably on the outside-looking-in for the next few years since he didn’t start to peak until the 2000’s.
+- Toby Keith Officially eligible because he had his first success in 1993, but probably on the outside-looking-in for the next few years since he didn’t start to peak until the 2000’s, and he remains a fairly controversial character.

-- Tim McGraw – McGraw never amassed the major CMA hardware as some of the other potential inductees, but he has a strong advocate in Scott Borchetta and Big Machine Records.
-It will be a while, but there’s a good chance he gets in.
+- Tim McGraw – McGraw never amassed the major CMA hardware as some of the other potential inductees, but he has shown a longevity in his career and is well-liked into the industry to the point where in a few years, you can expect him to be bumped up to a front-runner.

 - Gene Watson